 Naturally, when you think about purchasing life insurance, you might also wonder: “Is life insurance taxable?
-Will your beneficiaries have to pay tax on proceeds received from your policy?”
+Will your beneficiaries have to pay taxes on proceeds received from your policy?”

-In this post, we take a look at these situations, and what you can do to avoid them.
+In this article, we take a look at these situations, and what you can do to avoid them.

 Is Life Insurance Taxable?

-Upon your death, the provider issues the death benefit to the beneficiary.
-Generally, there are two ways the payout can be received — as a lump sum or in installments.
+Upon your death, your life insurance company issues the death benefit to the beneficiary.
+Generally, there are two ways the insurance company payouts could be received — as a lump sum or in installments.

-If your beneficiary decides to receive the death benefit in a single payment, they will not have to pay income tax on it.
-However, if they decide to receive the benefit in installments, they will be required to pay tax on interest earned on the death benefit.
+If your beneficiary decides to receive the death benefit in a single payment instead, they will not have to pay income tax on it.
+However, if they decide to receive the benefit in several payments (installments), there will be taxes on interest earned on the life insurance payout.

 This is true regardless of the type of the policy you have or its size.
-Whether your policy is a term or a permanent policy or has a death benefit of $50,000 or $500,000, the payout will not be considered taxable.
+Whether your policy is a term or a permanent life insurance policy or has a payout of $50,000 or $500,000, the payout will not be considered taxable income.
 However, if your beneficiary earns interest on the death benefit, that income will be subject to tax.

 But what happens when the estate is named as the beneficiary?